Wompipomp/function-kcl/README.md

 ```

 ### Extra resources
-By defining one or more special ExtraResources, you can ask Crossplane to retrieve additional resources from the local cluster and make them available to your templates.
+By defining one or more special `ExtraResources`, you can ask Crossplane to retrieve additional resources from the local cluster and make them available to your templates.
 See the [docs](https://github.com/crossplane/crossplane/blob/main/design/design-doc-composition-functions-extra-resources.md) for more information.

 ```yaml
 apiVersion: krm.kcl.dev/v1alpha1